-For non-HACEK gram negative infective endocarditis the American Heart Association suggests treatment with a beta-lactam combined with aminoglycoside or fluoroquinolone often in addition to surgery.(2) This is based on a limited number of cases and no recommendations are given on treatment when carbapenem or multidrug resistance is present.
-Carbapenem resistance amongst gram negative bacteria is increasing worldwide and is considered by the World Health Organisation to be "one of the three greatest threats to human health".(8) These organism are difficult to treat with limited antibiotic options and higher associated mortality.

-Resistance most commonly occurs due to production of a carbapenemase that is able to hydrolyse the antibiotic or impaired permeability due to porin mutations with or without additional resistance mechanisms.(9) There are different classes of carbapenemases with the most important belonging to class A, B and D based on Ambler molecular classification system.
-Examples include Klebsiella pneumoniae carbapenemase (KPC - class A), New Delhi metallo-beta-lactamase (NDM-1 class B) and OXA-type enzymes (class D).
-Combination therapies are often employed for carbapenem-resistant infections however there is still uncertainty about whether this is superior to monotherapy.(8) Even less is known about the ideal treatment of deep-seated high inoculum infections such as infective endocarditis.

-A 5 patient case series of infective endocarditis due to multidrug resistant gram-negative bacilli was reported by Durante-Mangoni et al in 2014.(10) It suggested that Multidrug resistant (MDR) gram negatives are an emerging cause of IE in patients with prosthetic cardiac material and frequent healthcare contact.
-It reported a mortality of 80% and that failure to sterilize blood cultures was common despite removal of infected cardiac material.

-Treatment options are limited and rely on in-vitro susceptibility testing and the mechanism of resistance present.
-Use of polymyxin antibiotics such as colistin is often necessary despite this class falling out of favour in the past due to toxicity and poor efficacy.(11)Newer antimicrobial agents that are active against carbapenemase producing bacteria have now been developed including new beta-lactams and beta-lactam-beta-lactamase inhibitor combinations such cefiderocol, ceftazidime-avibactam and ceftolozane-tazobactam.(12, 13) There is limited experience of the use of these agents in the treatment of endocarditis.
+- 29 For non-HACEK gram-negative infective, the American Heart Association recommends treatment with - a beta-lactam combined with aminoglycoside or fluoroquinolone, in addition to surgery.(2) This is - 31 based on a limited number of cases, and no recommendations are given for treatment when - 32 carbapenem or multidrug resistance is present.
+Carbapenem resistance among gram-negative - 33 bacteria is increasing worldwide and is considered by the World Health Organization to be "one of the - three greatest threats to human health."(8) These organism are difficult to treat with limited antibiotic - 35 options and have a higher associated mortality. - 36 Resistance most commonly occurs due to the production of a carbapenemase that can hydrolyze the - 37 antibiotic or impaired permeability due to porin mutations with or without additional resistance - 38 mechanisms.(9) There are different classes of carbapenemases, with the most important belonging to - 39 classes A, B, and D based on the Ambler molecular classification system.
+Examples include - 40 Klebsiella pneumoniae carbapenemase (KPC class A), New Delhi metallo-beta-lactamase (NDM-1 - 41 class B), and OXA-type enzymes (class D).
+Combination therapies are often employed for - 42 carbapenem-resistant infections; however, there is still uncertainty regarding whether this is superior - 43 to monotherapy.(8) Even less is known about the ideal treatment for deep-seated high-inoculum - 44 infections, such as infective endocarditis. - 45 A 5 patient case series of infective endocarditis due to multidrug-resistant gram-negative bacilli was - reported by Durante-Mangoni et al. in 2014.(10) It suggested that multidrug-resistant (MDR) gram- - 47 negative bacteria are an emerging cause of IE in patients with prosthetic cardiac material and - 48 frequent healthcare contact.
+It reported a mortality rate of 80%, and failure to sterilize blood cultures - 49 was common despite the removal of infected cardiac material. - 50 Treatment options are limited and rely on in vitro susceptibility testing and the mechanisms of - resistance.
+The use of polymyxin antibiotics, such as colistin, is often necessary despite this class - falling out of favor in the past owing to toxicity and poor efficacy.(11) Newer antimicrobial agents that - are active against carbapenemase-producing bacteria have now been developed, including new beta- - 54 lactams and beta-lactam-beta-lactamase inhibitor combinations such cefiderocol, ceftazidime- - avibactam, and ceftolozane-tazobactam.(12, 13) There is limited experience of the use of these - agents in the treatment of endocarditis.